TheCandidStartup/TheCandidStartup.github.io/_drafts/business-cards.md

 tags: cambridge navisworks autodesk
 ---

 I have a lot of business cards.
 Every significant change in my career was accompanied with a new set of business cards.
-Business cards come in sets of 500 or 1000.
+Business cards came in sets of 500 or 1000.
 I used at most 50 out of any set, which means I have lots left over.
-I've used them to play games when the kids were young, to scribble notes on, as cue cards when public speaking.
+I've used them to play games when the kids were young, to scribble notes on, and as cue cards when public speaking.

 Business cards are fascinating historical artifacts.
 Each a snapshot of a moment in time.
 The graphical design that takes you straight back to that decade.
 The job title you only vaguely remember having.
 The way that each business card comes from the beginning of my career with each company.
 After all, I have hundreds of the things, why bother replacing them just because my job title changed.